zymlnlp/Tweets-Sentiment-Analysis/README.md

 The dataset is mainly consists with a "tweet text" field and a "sentiment" field.

-The sentiment field is dived into three categories: "positive", "negative" and "neutral".
+The sentiment field is divided into three categories: "positive", "negative" and "neutral".

 The dataset for this task can be extensive and adaptive.